springernature/vpat/springer-nature-link.md

 <td>Partially Supports</td>
 <td>
 Moving, blinking or scrolling content on this product's pages generally does not start automatically, and is complemented by controls that allow users to pause or otherwise stop the content.
 When supplied by authors who publish with us, moving images in the form of GIFs may not meet this criterion.
-<br><br>
-Third party advertising scripts may inject content that automatically moves or blinks and lasts more than five seconds, without providing a mechanism to pause, stop, or hide that content.
 </td>
 </tr>
 <tr id="three-flashes-or-below-threshold" valign="top">